Almádena: Buildings

 Almádena resembles many rural villages in the Algarve.
 Its housing stock mainly consists of small white houses with traditional chimneys, a domestic architectural style influenced by the Moorish occupation of the area up to the thirteenth century.

 There is a small market for farmers' produce and a community centre in the heart of the village as well as several bars and restaurants.
 The main square in the village (Largo do Poço), unusually, has as its centre-piece a traditional farm well with a small fountain in the middle.

 The village has a small chapel (salão paroquial) dedicated to St Gerard Majella (São Gerardo Majella), who is also the patron saint of mothers, motherhood and the falsely accused.
 Although a dependent chapel of its mother church of Nossa Senhora da Luz, São Gerardo's enjoys regular, weekly service and has a two-day annual celebration (festas) in late July, which includes a procession, a mass and other events.

 Nearby buildings of interest include Quinta das Alagoas: A fourteenth century fortified farmhouse and known locally as the "Roman Farm", now converted into holiday accommodation.
 Some brickwork found on the site suggests that its origins could indeed go back as far as Roman times.

+The Almadrava de Almádena

+Historically, the economy of the inland village was closely tied to the coast through a lucrative seasonal bluefin tuna fishing concession known as the Armação (or Almadrava) de Almádena.
+Operating off nearby Boca do Rio beach, this multi-boat enterprise was funded and staffed by prominent agricultural families based in Almádena village.
+Intense raids by North African Barbary pirates targeting the valuable fixed nets led to a security crisis along the shoreline in 1631.
+In response, a royal decree by King Philip III prompted the Governor and Captain-General of the Algarve, D. Luís de Sousa, to construct the Fort of Almádena (Forte de São Luís de Almádena) in 1632 on the overlooking clifftops to explicitly defend the fishery.
+The concession was later integrated into the state-chartered monopoly, the Companhia Geral das Pescas do Reino do Algarve, in 1773, before shifting migratory patterns and modernised deep-sea fishing practices rendered the fixed coastal trap obsolete, leading to its eventual abandonment alongside the fort by 1861.

+The presence of the Forte de Almádena at Boca do Rio has led to the false topynymic legend (lenda toponímica) among many locals that the the village was originally located here near the fort.
+However, as the evidence from the 1751 Vaugondy map shows (see above) this legend is false.